Skip to main content

 The master's degree program in nursing at Carson-Newman University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

-Deliver Primary Care to Families and Communities as a Family Nurse Practitioner
+Deliver Primary Care as a Family Nurse Practitioner

 Admissions Requirements